Skip to main content

 • Users define who works in the system

-• Teams depict organizational responsibilities
+• Teams represent organizational responsibilities

 • Roles control access to functions